 A property records search report delivers valuable property facts like square footage, acreage, building area, garage/parking, foundation code, flooring code, roof framing code, garage code, stories, building style, units, electricity code, fuel code, water code, and beyond.

 By simply typing the property address or owner’s name anyone could gain access to in-depth aspects related to a property’s value: calculated total value, land value, improvement value, assessed value, market value, appraised total value, and tax amount.

 Property lien records found in the report indicate whether a creditor has the right to possess a debtor’s property.
-You will find out the property owner(s) name, assessed property value, tax amount, recording date, mortgage amount, term and due date, deed type code and more.
+You will find out the property owner(s) name, property appraisals and assessed value, tax amount, recording date, mortgage amount, term and due date, deed type code and more.